 '''

 The message header contains a pair of unique identifiers for the

 originating session and the actual message id, in addition to the

 username for the process that generated the message.
 This is useful in

 collaborative settings where multiple users may be interacting with the

 same kernel simultaneously, so that frontends can label the various

 messages in a meaningful way.

 'header' : {

-'msq_id' : str, # typically UUID, must be unique per message
+'msg_id' : uuid,

 'username' : str,

-'session' : str, # typically UUID, should be unique per session
+'session' : uuid,

 ISO 8601 timestamp for when the message is created

 'date': str,

 All recognized message type strings are listed below.

 'msg_type' : str,

 the message protocol version

 'version' : '5.0',

 },

 In a chain of messages, the header from the parent is copied so that

 clients can track where messages come from.

 'parent_header' : dict,

+'''

+'''

 Any metadata associated with the message.

 'metadata' : dict,

 The actual content of the message must be a dict, whose structure

 depends on the message type.

 'content' : dict,

-optional: buffers is a list of binary data buffers for implementations

-that support binary extensions to the protocol.

-'buffers': list,

 '''